 A challenge of understanding community stability, including within estuaries, is the lack of long-term data.
-In absence of long-term monitoring, historical datasets can provide a ‘snapshot’ of changes across time.
+In absence of long-term monitoring, historical datasets can provide a ‘snapshot’ of species compositional variation over time.
 One such opportunity exists in Ladner Marsh, which is part of the South Arm Marshes (SAM) Wildlife Management Area (WMA) near Delta, BC, Canada (Figure 1).
-Despite industrialization and municipal expansion within the region, this habitat has escaped development, and to the best of the author’s knowledge has not experienced major natural disturbance in the past 50 years.
-Understanding how community composition has changed prior to and since the 1991 establishment of the WMA is important for regional land managers in evaluating benchmarks for conservation and restoration targets.
+Despite industrialization and municipal expansion within the region, this habitat has escaped development, and to the best of the authors’ knowledge has not experienced major natural disturbance in the past 50 years.
+Understanding how community composition prior to and since the 1991 establishment of the WMA is important for regional land managers in evaluating benchmarks for conservation and restoration targets.
 Two historical studies conducted in Ladner Marsh (Bradfield & Porter, 1982; Denoth & Myers, 2007) used similar methods to document floristic diversity.
 Bradfield & Porter (1982) identified distinct community sub-types (hereafter, “assemblages”), likely driven by edaphic factors such as drainage.
 Denoth & Myers repeated the sampling to determine whether a non-native species (purple loosestrife) was displacing a species of concern, Henderson’s checkermallow.
 Henderson’s checkermallow (Sidalcea hendersonii S. Watson) is locally abundant in this marsh, and thus stability of habitat conditions is vital for species conservation.
 While these studies independently characterize different community metrics, these datasets provide the opportunity to repeat observations and characterize long-term plant community changes and habitat stability.

 The main objective of this work is to infer stability of plant community compositional structure in the absence of large-scale or direct disturbance in a tidal freshwater marsh.
 I used three observational datasets spanning four decades to answer the following questions:

 (1) Are TFM assemblages continuously characterized by the same dominant species?
-In the absence of significant environmental disturbance, I expect the same species to dominate each assemblage as identified by Bradfield & Porter (1982).
+In the absence of significant environmental disturbance, I expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).

-(2) Is species abundance stable within and between assemblage types over time?
+(2) Is total species diversity stable within and between assemblage types over time?
 I expect community-wide diversity to be more stable than diversity within each assemblage type.

 Alt: does species (composition/abundance) change significantly within each assemblage over time? (test with multivariate dispersion/PERMANOVA) (How to link this to stability?)